 This is held once each year, just before Christmas.
-In 2020 the Admissions Test will be held on Saturday, 12 December.
-Applicants who have been unsuccessful and who are re-applying for admission must resit the Admissions Test.
+The Admissions Test will be held on Wednesday, 14th December 2022.
+Applicants who have been unsuccessful and who are re-applying for admission must re-sit the Admissions Test.
 For information about the Admissions Test (see p.14).

-Applicants with a disability or medical condition
+Applicants with a Disability or Medical Condition